doitsujin/dxvk/README.md

 - `submissions`: Shows the number of command buffers submitted per frame.
 - `drawcalls`: Shows the number of draw calls and render passes per frame.
 - `pipelines`: Shows the total number of graphics and compute pipelines.
+- `descriptors`: Shows the number of descriptor pools and descriptor sets.
 - `memory`: Shows the amount of device memory allocated and used.
 - `gpuload`: Shows estimated GPU load.
 May be inaccurate.
 - `version`: Shows DXVK version.